wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/deployment.md

 ### Setting the mode (required)

-It is required to specify the `tcp-capture` mode in the corresponding chart value to run the solution for the TCP traffic mirror analysis.
+It is required to specify the `tcp-capture` mode in the corresponding parameter to run the solution for the TCP traffic mirror analysis.

 ### Choosing a network interface for listening